Settling Insurance Claims Business License in Dubai

 Dubai's financial services sector continues to expand at a remarkable pace, drawing global operators who recognise the emirate's strategic position between East and West.
 Among the specialist activities gaining traction is the settling of insurance claims, a professional service that sits at the heart of every functioning insurance market.
 Whether you are an independent loss adjuster, a claims management firm, or an insurer looking to establish a dedicated settlement unit, obtaining a Settling Insurance Claims Business License in Dubai gives you a regulated, credible platform from which to operate across the region.

 This guide focuses specifically on activity code 6621.02 under the Financial category, licensed through Dubai South Business Hub Free Zone.
-It covers what the licence permits, who it suits, how to set it up, and why Dubai remains one of the world's most attractive locations for insurance-related financial services.
+It covers what the license permits, who it suits, how to set it up, and why Dubai remains one of the world's most attractive locations for insurance-related financial services.

 Understanding the UAE Insurance Market